falcon14141/Voron_Mods/Stealthburner POGO Toolhead/readme.md

 I liked the deisgn made by Eytecz for the LGX Lite, and made a smiliar mount for the LGX.
 - 2x M3x22mm screws for the bottom mount of the LGX
 - 1x UM2 collet.

+## Making new Toolheads

+The CAD inludes some parts that can be added or trimmed from other SB toolheads to make them compatible to this mod.
+For a skilled F360 user, it should be quite easy to use.

 ## Authors

 - falcon14141